octobercms/october/.github/CONTRIBUTING.md

 ### Branch conflicts

-Your local `develop` branch is probably was out of sync with the `develop` branch in October.
+Your local `develop` branch is probably out of sync with the `develop` branch in October.

 You can first try doing this: `$ git merge develop` or `$ git merge origin/develop`